kiyanmair/shift-sync/CONTRIBUTING.md

 1. **Create a new integration file**

-    Create a new Go file in [internal/source](./internal/source/) or [internal/destination](./internal/destination/) named with your integration type.
+    Create a new Go file in [internal/integrations/source](./internal/integrations/source/) or [internal/integrations/destination](./internal/integrations/destination/), named with the format `integrationname.go`.
+    You should strongly consider duplicating the `example.go` file in the same directory, as there is some boilerplate involved.

 1. **Define your required fields**